Change Point Detection on A Separable Model for Dynamic Networks: Model Selection and Change Point Localization

 where $\mathcal{Z}_{1-\alpha}$ is the $(1-\alpha)\%$ quantile of the standard Normal distribution.
-We declare a change point $B_k$ when $\Delta \hat{\bm{\zeta}}_{B_k} > \epsilon_{\text{thr}}$.
-The data-driven threshold in (\ref{data_driven_threshold}) is intuitive, as the values $\Delta \hat{\bm{\zeta}}$ at the change points are greater than those in between the change points, derived from the Group Fused Lasso penalty.
+We declare a change point $B$ when $\Delta \hat{\bm{\zeta}}_{B} > \epsilon_{\text{thr}}$.
+The data-driven threshold in (\ref{data_driven_threshold}) is intuitive, as the standardized parameter differences at the change points are greater than those values in between the change points, derived from the Group Fused Lasso penalty.
 When tracing in a plot over time, the values $\Delta \hat{\bm{\zeta}}$ can exhibit the magnitude of structural changes, in terms of the network statistics specified in the STERGM.